Set 39 · Study 1 / 5

 We should all be grateful that the injury is not that bad.

-Synonyms: thankful, gratified, appreciative, pleased
+Synonyms: thankful, appreciative

 Origin: mid 16th century: from obsolete grate ‘pleasing, thankful’ (from Latin gratus) + -ful